 Should you need to go to court, the process will begin with the discovery phase.
-Your attorney will generally already have much of the essential information but may still need to gather additional evidence, interview witnesses and depose the defendant(s).
+Your lawyer will generally already have much of the essential information but may still need to gather additional evidence, interview witnesses, and depose the defendant(s).
 After the discovery phase, your birth injury trial will begin.
 Your lawyer and the lawyer representing the defendant will present evidence supporting their positions in court.
 The judge or jury will then decide whether your lawyer has fulfilled their burden of proof against the defendant.
 If so, the court will award an appropriate judgment amount.

 Working with an experienced lawyer can expedite the birth injury claims process and ensure the proper steps are taken to achieve the maximum compensation possible.

 Can labor medications such as Pitocin cause birth injuries?